saadubaidillah/CalcuLite/DOCUMENTATION.md

 - No proprietary or closed-source libraries
 - Regular security updates via npm audit

-Built with 💚 by the Calories Calculator team.
+Built with 💚 by the Creator Fatoomre.